microsoft/xblock-filestorage/README.md

 Installation
 ------------

 To install the File Storage XBlock within your edX Python environment, run the following command:

 ```bash
 $ pip install /path/to/xblock-file-storage/
 ```

+Ensure that you have added the following to /edx/app/edxapp/edx-platform/cms/envs/common.py
+- ALLOW_ALL_ADVANCED_COMPONENTS: True

+Also ensure that you have restarted edX services after these steps.

 Enabling in Studio
 ------------------